 Kempton’s book is a skillful explanation of how and why “loving yourself” is anything but an empty cliché.
 Not only accepting, but embracing all parts of your experience in meditation and in your daily life deepens your understanding of your strengths, your vulnerabilities and what truly makes you happy.

 Kempton teaches readers how to connect with the power of their deepest desires which she sees as the path to lasting happiness.
 Playfulness and devotion are the two attitudes indispensable to your journey of self-knowledge.
 The book includes over 20 practices to help you bring happiness, insight and self-acceptance into your life through meditation.

-I’ve chosen this classic by Jon Kabat-Zinn as the best book on happiness because it is such a comprehensive, practical and compassionate look at the human condition: how and why we suffer, and how we can use simple, but potent practices to become happier.
+I’ve chosen this classic from Jon Kabat-Zinn as the ultimate best book on happiness because it is such a comprehensive, practical and compassionate look at the human condition: how and why we suffer, and how we can use simple, but potent practices to become happier.

 Kabat-Zinn is the creator of the Mindfulness-Based Stress Reduction (MBSR) program that has become the gold standard in evidence-based, mindfulness programs.

 In Wherever You Go, There You Are, the author explains in a non-pretentious style how small, everyday moments are the best places to understand what mindfulness means to you.
 You don’t need to sit on a meditation cushion for an hour every day or have extraordinary experiences.
 Growing in emotional, mental and spiritual well-being comes from learning to see everyday experiences and your responses to them through a lens of non-judgment, curiosity and compassion.

 “This classic from Jon Kabat-Zinn is one of the best books on happiness because it is such a comprehensive, practical and compassionate look at the human condition.”